 Join the University for the 2017 New York ANU Alumni and Friends Reception hosted by the Vice-Chancellor Professor Brian P Schmidt AC.
 Professor Stephen Bottomley, Dean ANU College of Law, will be in attendance to meet ANU Law alumni.

 Stephen's main areas of research interest are corporate governance and law and regulation.
-His current research is on the role of shareholders in corporate governance, focusing on the question of shareholder responsibility.
-He is also investigating the role of shareholder advisory resolutions in achieving better corporate governance outcomes.
-A separate project involves using cartography as a device to explain the nature of corporate laws and regulation.
+His current research is on the role of shareholders in corporate governance, focusing on the question of shareholder responsibility; a monograph will be published by Edward Elgar.

 Philosophy & approach

 Teaching corporate law in an ethos of social justice

 The ANU College of Law commits itself to an ethos of striving for social justice.
 It would be fair to say that in discussions about social justice and corporations, the corporations are usually cast as ‘the dark side’.
 They are, it tends to be assumed, a source of social justice problems rather than solutions.